Kentish Town: Political representation

-Demography

-In the 2011 census, 53% of the population was White British and 15% were White Other.

 Filming location

-In 2002 the comedy and drama film About a Boy was filmed in Lady Margaret Road, which is located at the top of Kentish Town, and Oseney Crescent.
+In 2002 the comedy and drama film About a Boy was filmed in Lady Margaret Road and Oseney Crescent.
 Many of the filming locations used in the 2006 film Venus, starring Peter O'Toole, Leslie Phillips, and Jodie Whittaker were in Kentish Town.
 In 1959 Lady Somerset Road and Oakford Road were used substantially for the filming of Sapphire, a film exploring racial tension in London, directed by Basil Dearden.
 The Assembly House pub was the location for the 1971 film Villain starring Richard Burton.
 The 1993 comedy Bad Behaviour, featuring Stephen Rea and Sinéad Cusack, was set in Kentish Town and includes scenes set in several local streets and the Owl Bookshop.

-The 1947 Ealing Studios film It Always Rains on Sunday had scenes shot in Clarence Way during 1944 or 46 showing Holy Trinity Church with just the lower part of its spire still intact following the destruction of the upper section of the spire in WWII.
+The 1947 Ealing Studios film It Always Rains on Sunday had scenes shot in Clarence Way showing Holy Trinity Church with just the lower part of its spire still intact following the destruction of the upper part of the spire in WWII.
 The entire spire has since been removed leaving the church, effectively, with a tower.
 Kentish Town was also used as the location for the BBC comedy series Gimme Gimme Gimme with its main protagonists Tom and Linda living with their ex-prostitute landlord and upstairs neighbour Beryl at the fictional and suggestively named "69 Paradise Passage".
 In addition, the video of the Madness track "Baggy Trousers" was filmed at Islip Street School and the park in Kentish Town.

-The Anglican Parish Church of St John Kentish Town, now known as "Christs Apostolic Church", was used by Only Fools and Horses as the backdrop (in external scenes) exterior of the Church where Damien was christened.
+The Anglican Parish Church of St John Kentish Town, now known as Christ Apostolic Church, was used by Only Fools and Horses as the backdrop (in external scenes) exterior of the Church where Damien was christened.

-Plenty of exterior shots in the BBC tragicomedy Fleabag were filmed in Kentish Town, star/writer Phoebe Waller-Bridge being a resident.
+Several exterior shots in the BBC tragicomedy Fleabag were filmed in Kentish Town, star/writer Phoebe Waller-Bridge being a resident.

+Camden Film Quarter

+In June 2026, planning approval was granted for a £1bn development project to create a TV production hub, student accommodation and housing.
+The planning committee vote resulted in 6 members being in favour and 5 members being against.
+The development will be in an area of Kentish Town (Regis Road) that has been used as an industrial brownfield site.
+The area was first identified as a development opportunity a decade prior to this decision.
+The controversial plans include housing on top of a civic amenity site.

-Shops and businesses
+Shops and organisations

 In 2005, a survey of Kentish Town by the local Green Party claimed that out of 87 shops on Kentish Town Road (locally known as Kentish Town High Street), 53 were still independently owned.
 The high street is a mixture of national retail chains and independent shops, including a long-standing bookshop, several delis and organic stores.
 Many 'World Food' shops have opened up on the street.
-However, since 2009 there has been a marked increase in independent shops being replaced with chain stores including Pret a Manger, Costa Coffee (shutdown), Caffe Nero (shutdown) and Sainsbury's.
+However, since 2009 there has been a marked increase in independent shops being replaced with chain stores.
+One of London's most famous nudist public baths, Rio's, is in Kentish Town.